 A number of east-flowing rivers, which drain down from the Central Highlands, divide the coastal plain.
 Several of these rivers experience regular flooding along their lower reaches during the Northeast Monsoon, including the Ben Hai, Cua Viet, and Perfume.

-The Vietnamese coastal plain is crowded with people, cluttered with hedgerows, rice paddies, dikes, ditches, and tree-shrouded hamlets, and is frequently filled to the brim with monsoonal runoff.
+The Vietnamese coastal plain is crowded with people, cluttered with rice paddies, dikes, and tree-shrouded hamlets, and is frequently filled to the brim with monsoonal runoff.
 During the Vietnam War, the natural and built environments of the coastal plain hampered U.S. mobility, limited the killing power of U.S. weaponry, and contributed to the Vietcong’s protracted war strategy.